07947 477484

 Hi, I'm Leanne Scriven, founder of Puradesa Therapy

-I'm also an IMI accredited mediator so I understand the stresses on family dynamics that caring for someone can cause.
+I'm also an IMI accredited mediator so I understand the stresses on family dynamics that caring for someone can cause and often my work involves ways to navigate through this.

 Therapy - it's the place where you don't have to hold it all together.